theheking/intro-to-r/content/4_dplyr.md

 ### Split-apply-combine data analysis and the summarize() function

-Many data analysis tasks can be approached using the “split-apply-combine” paradigm: split the data into groups, apply some analysis to each group, and then combine the results. `dplyr` makes this very easy through the use of the `group_by()` function, which splits the data into groups.
-When the data is grouped in this way `summarize()` can be used to collapse each group into a single-row summary. `summarize()` does this by applying an aggregating or summary function to each group.
+Many data analysis tasks can be approached using the “split-apply-combine” paradigm.
+1. split the data into groups
+2. apply some analysis to each group
+3. then combine the results.

+`dplyr` makes this very easy through the use of the `group_by()` function, which splits the data into groups.
+When the data is grouped in this way, `summarize()` can be used to collapse each group into a single-row summary. `summarize()` does this by applying an aggregating or summary function to each group.
 For example, if we wanted to group by citrate-using mutant status and find the number of rows of data for each status, we would do:

 ```
     metadata %>%